DanielBMarkham/Info-Ops3/manuscript/chapter01.md

 # It's Time To Grow Up

-![We must start from a profound place of ignorance.
-The universe is under no obligation to make sense to you[^^grow-up-astrophysics-for-people-in-a-hurry]](resources/images/boxed-meme-quote-socrates-excellence-education.png)
+![We must start from a profound place of ignorance.\
+The universe is under no obligation to make sense to you](resources/images/boxed-meme-quote-socrates-excellence-education.png)[^^grow-up-astrophysics-for-people-in-a-hurry]

 Childhood is a time to be presented with overly-simply, mostly-false versions of the way things work.
 It's not because we don't like children; it's because overly-simple versions of things can work just as well as complex ones in a large number of situations.
 Don't go near traffic.
 Don't play with fire.
 Never use violence.
 Don't take candy from strangers.
 The interior angles of a triangle always add up to 180 degrees.
 In 1492 Columbus sailed the ocean blue.
 You all the numbers by counting.
 Fluffy must have ran away.
 There's a large man in a red suit riding a flying sleigh that breaks into our houses once a year and leaves presents.